 genealogical time.
 (This number can be higher in families with

-deep roots, such as some Scottish clans with paper genealogies tracing
+deep roots, such as some Scottish clans with documented genealogies tracing

 back into the 13th Century.)

-I've highlighted the branch markers in purple.
-The mutation at
+I've highlighted the branch marker values in purple.
+The mutation

-DYS413a represents a major division in this GIBSON family.
-If everyone's
+at DYS413a represents a major division in this GIBSON family.
+If

-pedigree is carried back far enough, the lines will presumably converge
+everyone's pedigree is carried back far enough, the lines will presumably